 Minimum IELTS: 7

-The MS Engineering Management requires a minimum of 30 credit hours.
-The following six 3-unit classes are required courses in the major:
+The MS Engineering Management requires 30 or 33 credit hours.
+The following five 3-unit classes are required courses in the major:

 SIE 567 Financial Modeling for Innovation